In this article, we will discuss no-contest clauses (aka in terrorem provisions) under Arizona law.

 So what is probable cause?
 The Arizona Supreme Court has defined probable cause as

 the existence, at the time of the initiation of the proceeding, of evidence which would lead a reasonable person, properly informed and advised, to conclude that there is a substantial likelihood that the contest or attack will be successful.
 The evidence needed … should be less where there is strong public policy supporting the legal ground of the contest or attack ….
 A factor which bears on the existence of probable cause is that the beneficiary relied upon the advice of disinterested counsel sought in good faith after a full disclosure of the facts.

 To have probable cause, the challenger must have objective evidence based upon which to conclude that there was a substantial likelihood of winning the challenge.
 And the challenger must have the evidence at the time that the contest is filed.
 In other words, later discovered evidence will typically not support a finding of probable cause.
 The challenger must also have a subjective actual good faith belief that the contest will likely succeed as of the time that the claim is initiated.

 The court will determine whether probable cause existed, as of the time that the challenge was filed, separately with respect to each claim.
 So, if the challenger attacks the will or trust on multiple separate grounds, the court must determine whether each and every separate claim had probable cause.
-If even one claim lacked probable cause, the no-contest clause will apply and the challenger will lose whatever benefits that he otherwise may have been entitled to receive.
+If even one claim lacked probable cause, the clause will apply and the challenger will lose whatever benefits that he otherwise may have been entitled to receive.

 Consult Experienced Estate and Trust Counsel